Chinese Car Brands

 Higer Logo

 Higer buses are supplied to several dozen countries, and the company adapts them to individual operating conditions.
-Passenger transport of this brand runs on the roads of America, Europe, the Middle East, Africa, Southeast Asia, and other regions.
+This brand’s passenger transport runs on the roads of America, Europe, the Middle East, Africa, Southeast Asia, and other regions.
 After all, Higer is the second largest manufacturer of tourist and city buses on the international market.
-It appeared in 1998 but has managed to surpass its competitors in terms of sales.
-Three hundred models in the 50 series are in demand both in China and abroad.
+It appeared in 1998 but has surpassed its competitors in terms of sales.
+Three hundred models in the 50 series are in demand in China and abroad.

 Yutong